Brazilian President Lula criticizes police for protesters' breach of government buildings - KESQ

 Michele Prado, an expert on Brazil’s far right, told CNN that the protesters on Sunday included several extreme right groups, including supporters of Bolsonaro, Christian fundamentalists and a number of conspiracists.

-While there is “no verticalized and formally established hierarchy” to the protesters, many of them are mobilized from groups on messaging apps, he said.
+While there is “no verticalized and formally established hierarchy” to the protesters, many of them are mobilized from groups on messaging apps, she said.

 Prior to the attack, Bolsonaro supporters had been camped outside army barracks across the country as they implored a military intervention to reverse his loss in the 2022 presidential vote.